MA/Postgraduate Diploma (Arts Policy and Practice) [full-time, part-time]

 This programme aims to build an understanding of the performing, visual, and literary arts, film and new media and their associated contexts of culture, education and heritage.
 This programme is designed to enhance students organisational skills and also to develop policies for the Arts.
 The part-time option has been designed to support students unable to enlist in a full-time programme.

 NQAI Level 8 degree or equivalent H2.2.
 GPA 3.0 or international qualification.
 IELTS score of 6.5 or equivalent if applicable.
-Students who do not meet the honours degree requirement but have a level 8 degree may be admitted to the PDip course with the possibility of progressing to the MA if they receive a minimum of 60% in their coursework during the year, subject to qualifying examination and appropriate arrangements.
+Students who do not meet the honours degree requirement but have a level 7 degree (Merit 2) may be admitted to the PDip course with the possibility of progressing to the MA if they receive a minimum of 60% in their coursework during the year.

 1 year, full-time

 Next start date: September 2015

 Average intake: 15